Skip to content

 Setup

-2. The default /etc/slashdb/auth.cfg file has SAML authentication disabled.
-Edit the file to enable SAML 2.0 SSO.
-In the saml section of the file, set this parameter: enabled: true.
+In the saml section of the file, set this parameter: enabled: True.

-3. In the section identity_providers, configure each identity provider that should allow SSO with SAML
+In the section identity_providers, configure each SAML SSO identity provider:

 • replace my_idp key with a unique identity provider id